RithikTripathi/Whatsapp-Chat-Analyzer/README.md

 # Whatsapp-Chat-Analyzer

-A Streamlit Python Application capabte to fetch Analysis on Whatsapp Chat.
+A Streamlit Python Application capable to fetch Analysis on Whatsapp Chat.

 ## Insights include :
 	-Uploading New Datasets from Local system